VoIkmer/VoIkmer/README.md

 ## 👩🏻‍💻 Carlos Eduardo

 ### 🧠 About me

-I'm Carlos Eduardo Guimarães Barbosa, a Electrical Engineering student from Federal University of Bahia(UFBA) focused on Automation, Smart Energy Systems and Engineering Data Analysis building engineering solutions for them using MATLAB, Python and embedded systems.
+I'm Carlos Eduardo Guimarães Barbosa, an Electrical Engineering student at the Federal University of Bahia (UFBA) focused on Automation, Smart Energy Systems and Engineering Data Analysis.
+I develop engineering solutions using MATLAB, Python and embedded systems.

----

 ### 📘 Core Areas